 Let’s go back to a blank canvas and play around more with logos.
 I’m going to stick with a perfect square canvas.
 On the Canva homepage, I’m going to click Create Design in the Canva logo maker and then the first option, Custom Dimensions.

 Next, let’s do 400 x 400 and click Create Design.

 Finding the balance between text that’s memorable without being too “in-your-face” can be tricky.
 Often, when you try too hard to get people’s attention with text, you end up turning them off completely.
 We’ve got a few tricks, and Canva hacks to help you along the way.

 Click on the Text option in the left-side menu and select Heading.
 This is what we’ll work from for now.

-Black text could work just fine, but you’ll notice how things get a little crazy when it overlaps with a background like this.
+The black text could work just fine, but you’ll notice how things get a little crazy when it overlaps with a background like this.

-This is when that outline will really help.
+This is when that outline will help.
 While Canva doesn’t have a pre-set option for this, there’s a neat little workaround that we had to include in our Canva tutorial, because not many people know about it.
 Click on the heading and then click on the Duplicate button in the top right.

 This will give you a second carbon copy of the current heading.
 Next, make the copied heading white.

 You should have one black heading and one white heading.

 Here’s where the real magic happens.
 Drag and drop the white heading so that it’s directly over the black version (the original).
 Then, click on Position in the top right corner and click Backward.